-The various Secretariat notes and comments from Contracting Governments appearing in the source documents have been incorporated as footnotes in this version.
+The various Secretariat notes and comments from Contracting Governments appearing in the source documents have been incorporated as footnotes in this version of the revised draft Schedule.
 This has been done purely for presentational purposes to provide a clearer view of what a future Schedule might look like and to make it easier to read.
 The notes and comments appear as they did in their original form, except where it has been necessary to change references to particular paragraph numbers to make them consistent with this latest draft.